iotaledger/wasp/documentation/docs/guide/evm/tooling.md

 [MetaMask](https://metamask.io/) is a popular EVM compatible wallet running in a browser extension that allows you to let your wallet interact with web applications utilizing a EVM chain (dApps).

 To use your EVM chain with MetaMask, simply open up MetaMask and click on the network drop-down list at the very top.
-At the bottom of this list you'll see the option `Custom RPC`, click on this.
+At the bottom of this list you will see the option `Custom RPC`, click on this.
 For a local setup use the values as shown in the image below:

 ![MetaMask Network](/img/metamask_network.png)